 Our priority is to ensure the health and wellbeing of our UCOL community.
-All UCOL campuses will be closed during the four week mandated quarantine starting from Wednesday 25th March until Tuesday 28th April, though this may be extended in line with Government requirements and New Zealand’s COVID-19 status.
+All UCOL campuses will largely remain closed until 12 May 2020 (Two weeks), dependant on NZ’s COVID-19 status.

 For the most accurate information on this, please contact Studylink on 0800 88 99 00 or check out their website here.

 Yes, UCOL considers the wellbeing and support of our students to be essential services.
 For the most accurate information on this, please check out what services are available to you here.

 UCOL understands the effect the outbreak has had on applicants, in response UCOL is allowing documents in the form of unverified scans and photographs during the quarantine period.
 Please email these documents to email@example.com.

 We will make sure that you are kept up-to-date throughout the COVID-19 situation.
 We’re regularly posting updates on our COVID-19 web page and social media, and will email and text you as required.
 Focus on staying healthy, and we will keep you posted.

 This will need to be completed online at www.studylink.govt.nz